ejuarezg/SSD300/README.md

 $ python train.py
 ```

+## Using Manga109 dataset

+- Create the environment file by installing the packages in `./environment/environment_snapshot.yml`.
+- Unzip the Manga109 file.
+Rename folder to `Manga109` and place in the root of this repo.
+The dataset can be downloaded from the [Manga109 website](http://www.manga109.org/en/download.html) by requesting access.
+- Ensure that the variable `USE_MANGA109` is set to true in `trainer.py` and run the script.
+- After training, test an image using the command `python inference.py Manga109/images/ARMS/002.jpg`

 ## Present Circumstances ##
 I'm checking and testing SSD model, so this model may not be complete.